Building a Compact Stereo Digital FM Transmitter Circuit

 Board assembly drawings of the digital FM transmitter project

-If you want to build the project exactly as described, simply download the HEX file [7] and program the microcontroller.
-Set the MCU Clock Fuse Bits to 8MHz (Internal).
+For those looking to replicate the project, download the HEX file and program the microcontroller with the provided instructions.
+Remember to set the MCU Clock Fuse Bits to 8MHz (Internal).

-If you plan to modify the code, the MCU code for the Arduino platform is provided below.
-Ensure that you have the FM library [8], SPI OLED library [9], and MiniCore board manager library [10] installed in your Arduino IDE.
-Set the clock source to Internal, 8MHz.
+If customization is on your mind, find the MCU code for the Arduino platform below.
+Make sure to have the FM library, SPI OLED library, and MiniCore board manager library installed in your Arduino IDE.
+Don’t forget to set the clock source to Internal, 8MHz.

 #include <FMTX.h>